timeamolnar/codingtests/README.md

 1666 uses each Roman symbol in descending order: MDCLXVI.

-**IntegerToRomanNumeral :**
+**RomanNumeralToInteger :**

-- convert Integer to Roman Numeral use TDD
+Convert Roman Numeral to Integer using TDD